igrishaev/blog/_posts/2023-06-13-clojure-debug.md

 ~~~

 which is completely fine because a user might have no address associated with
 them.
-By passing that map match, I expect it to return `{:name "Ivan" :city nil}`
+By passing that map into `m/match`, I expect it to return `{:name "Ivan"
-but no: there will be an exception:
+:city nil}` but no: there will be an exception:

 ~~~clojure
 (m/match